 That the thousands of who daily bike across the GWB don’t report more crashes speaks to their skill as cyclists, not safe design.
-Injuries will rise with overall use, and as less experienced cyclists comprise a greater percentage of total.
+Injuries will rise with use and as the percentage of less experienced cyclists increases.

 A View from the Bridge

 Generations have cherished path views of Manhattan and the Palisades, but the proposed anti-suicide barriers, with its prison-like bars, would permanently and unnecessarily obstruct them.